GU-CLASP/GU-CLASP.github.io/content/pages/news/Workshop with contributions from Vidya's committee and Chris Howes/index.md

-Location: Attend in person at J330 or via Zoom,
+Location: Attend in person at J330 or via Zoom, (link to come!)

 Time: 13:15-16:00